cvxgrp/scs/docs/src/examples/matlab.rst

 .. include:: qp.prob

-Python code to solve this is below.
+Matlab code to solve this is below.

 .. literalinclude:: qp.m
    :language: matlab